twain/twain-dsm/TWAIN_DSM/README.txt

 turned on, link the 32bit version with the /NXCOMPAT:NO flag.

 Use the TWAINDSM merge module with installations of TWAIN applications and data sources to distribute the TWAINDSM.dll.
+The 64bit merge module, TWAINDSM64.msm, contains both the 32bit and 64bit versions of the DSM.

 [Linux]
 The TWAIN DSM is a shared object named libtwaindsm.so that is installed